In medical terms, the ‘third stage of labour’, or simply ‘third stage’, describes the time from the birth of the baby until the placenta is delivered.

 If you have any risk factors (pre-existing or arising during labor), then it would be recommended to use an ACTIVE MANAGEMENT of third stage approach.
 This would involve giving you a prophylactic shot of synthetic oxytocin in your thigh as your baby is being born, and then using cord traction as soon as there are clinical signs of the placenta starting to deliver.
 Active Management to prevent PPH has become the default standard of care in many places including most hospitals.

-If you have no pre-existing risk factors and have had a straightforward labor of average time with no drugs or interventions, it would be fair to assume that your body will be able to keep producing enough oxytocin to complete the third stage of labor efficiently.
+If you have no pre-existing risk factors and have had a straightforward labour of average time with no drugs or interventions, it would be fair to assume that your body will be able to keep producing enough oxytocin to complete the third stage of labor efficiently.
 In this case you will be offered the choice of using a PHYSIOLOGICAL MANAGEMENT approach of this stage.
-Generally this is a more hands-off style.
+Generally, this is a more hands-off style.
 Research shows that for low-risk mothers and careproviders with appropriate training and experience, the judicious use of this approach can be the most effective option to minimize bleeding.

 Most placentas are delivered within 10-15 minutes, and almost all by 30 minutes.
 For this reason, if your placenta is not out after 30 minutes of Physiological management, it would then be recommended to switch to an Active approach, starting with giving you an injection of oxytocin.